 Over the years, members of the Sulha Alliance have given evidence in several court cases across the country in support of Afghan interpreters, who found themselves at the mercy of the asylum system.
-The interpreters had sought asylum as they had not fulfilled the very exact requirements of the Ex Gratia Scheme, which had excluded most of the interpreters.
+These interpreters had sought asylum as they had not fulfilled the very exact requirements of the earlier resettlement scheme, the Ex Gratia Scheme, which had excluded most of the interpreters.
 We have also given statements and evidence for court cases when Afghan interpreters who were deemed eligible for relocation by the Ministry of Defence under the Afghan Relocation and Assistance Policy (ARAP), suddenly received rejections from the Home Office.

 While always sympathetic to the claims of former interpreters, the Sulha Alliance is very conscious of its legal obligations when offering evidence in Court.
 We draw therefore on supporting guidelines from the UNHCR, EASO and the Home Office, all of which recognise that Afghan interpreters are a specific target for insurgents, and use the UNAMA Reports on the Protection of Civilians in Armed Conflict for its statistics on violence.